icehouse-ventures/laravel-chartjs/README.md

 # laravel-chartjs - A Chart.js wrapper for Laravel

-Simple package to facilitate and automate the use of charts in Laravel using the [Chart.js](http://www.chartjs.org/) library.
+Simple package to facilitate and automate the use of charts and graphs in Laravel using the [Chart.js](http://www.chartjs.org/) library.

 # Setup:
 This package provides a wrapper for Chartjs that allows it to be used simply and easily inside a Laravel application.
 The package supports a number of installation methods depending on your needs and familiarity with JavaScript.